Where the investigations related to President Trump stand | New Country 923

-WASHINGTON (AP) — A look at where the investigations related to President Donald Trump stand and what may lie ahead for him:
+WASHINGTON (AP) — Where investigations related to President Donald Trump stand and what may lie ahead for him:

 WHAT’S THIS ALL ABOUT?